Electric bill savings through

-Community Solar allows income-eligible homeowners and renters to benefit from solar energy savings without installing solar panels on their property.
-In this state program, residents subscribe to a community solar project in their utility area, built by qualified solar companies called Approved Vendors.
-Participants are guaranteed to see savings on their energy bills.
+Community Solar enables income-eligible homeowners and renters to save on electricity costs without installing solar panels on the property.
+Residents subscribe to a community solar project in their utility area, developed by Approved Vendors.
+The program is designed to ensure participants pay less for electricity than they would without the subscription.

 HOW IT WORKS

-Approved Vendors build large solar projects to support renewable energy needs in communities across Illinois.
+Approved Vendors build large solar projects in communities.

-Subscribers receive credits on their electricity bill based on their share of the electricity generated from the solar project.
+Participants receive credits on their electricity bill from their utility company based on how much electricity is generated from their portion of the solar project.

-Participants will begin seeing savings on their electric bill!
+Participants will see savings on their electric bill from using solar!

 Who Can Participate in Illinois Solar for All: Community Solar?